Code-Institute-Submissions/jhch-project/README.md

 ### Project Purpose

-The main goal of this project was to provide a unique and personally reflective website for my partner for her newly establishing business as a Hyponotherapist.
+The main goal of this project was to provide a unique and personally reflective website for my partner for her newly established business as a Curative Hyponotherapist.

-The site would provide the neccesary and required information within an intuitive way and both inform and educate prospective clients of the services offered.
+The site would provide the neccesary and required information within an intuitive way and, inform and educate prospective clients of the services offered.

 ### User Experience & User Stories

-It was the stand point of Justine that potential clients/users of the web site of Justine Hodgson Curative Hypnotherpy (JHCH) would come from three potential backgrounds.
+It was the stand point of Justine that potential clients/users of the website would come from three potential backgrounds.
 Firstly, that of someone who has never experienced or engaged within Curative Hypnotherapy (CH), secondly, the user has used or engaged within Hypnotherapy before and are in the process of seeking this treatment again possibly with Justine.
 Lastly, the user/client could potentially be gathering information about the subject and/or Justine herself for themselves or someone they know who may require possible treatment.